Tools & tech for EMDR providers

 This web-based application was developed by Yanick, a software engineer who wanted to help EMDR therapists during the COVID-19 crisis.
 This is a free, simple, easy-to-use, web-based application for EMDR therapy.

-EMDR is done remotely by offering bilateral stimulation through the internet.
-By using a web-based application that the therapist controls, the client receives the BLS while being looking at a computer screen.
+EMDR is done remotely by offering bilateral stimulation (BLS) through the internet.
+By using a web-based application that the therapist controls, the client receives the BLS while looking at a computer screen or by tapping.

-EMDR is effective when done remotely with attention to details.
-Clinicians from all over the world are report having good experiences and positive clinical outcomes.
+Remote or virtual EMDR can be effective when the therapist pays attention to details.
+EMDR clinicians from all over the world report experiencing positive clinical outcomes with EMDR done virtually.

 EMDR therapists who work remotely have to take safety measures into consideration.
 As a therapist, you have to pay special attention when working with clients who tends to dissociate, or when treating clients who are at high risk.
 When you pay attention to details, remote EMDR sessions are safe.